neoforged/Documentation/docs/resources/server/glm.md

 `conditions` should represent the loot table conditions for this modifier to activate.
 Conditions should avoid being hardcoded to allow datapack creators as much flexibility to adjust the criteria.
 This must also be always present.

 :::caution
-Although `conditions` should represent what is needed for the modifier to activate, this is only the case if using the bundled Forge classes.
+Although `conditions` should represent what is needed for the modifier to activate, this is only the case if using the bundled NeoForge classes.
 If using `LootModifier` as a subclass, all conditions will be **ANDed** together and checked to see if the modifier should be applied.
 :::

 Any additional properties read by the serializer and defined by the modifier can also be specified.